 How to Apply

 It’s very simple.
 Register for a place (this takes 2 minutes), then you have six weeks to send us three pages about what you do and how the funding could help you.
 No forms, no word counts, no need to be perfect.
-If you are shortlisted for interview, our friendly assessors will work with you to talk through what you need and make sure we have the information we need in order to make decisions.
+If you are shortlisted for interview, our friendly strategic applicant consultants will work with you to talk through what you need and make sure we have the information we need in order to make decisions.
 That’s it.

 Registration opens here at 10am on Monday 20th July 2020.
 Register early to secure your place.